RSPA New Player Practice by Invite OnlyUpdated December 15, 2017

 The league compiles a list of teams looking for players.
 We have 190 teams, so we always have teams looking for players.
 We also compile a list of players looking for a team, and then we try to match the player with the team - level of play, nights of play, preferred parks, etc.

 Couples and friends will always be offered a spot on the same team.
-Three or more guys together is really tough and will probably have to split up.
-Only about half the guys who try out will make a team.
+Less than half the guys who try out will make a team.

 - Check the following pages for information on RSPA Slo-Pitch League: